gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 Unfortunately, issue #1 (below) also impacts this device regardless of public/beta Steam Link builds.
 Using the keyboard/mouse doesn't have issues, but the latency/frame loss is still noticeably higher compared to device #1.

 **Display Latency** - 30 - 50ms (with spikes up to 60ms
-**Frame Loss Percentage** - Up to 30% (no packet loss)
+**Frame Loss Percentage** - Up to 40% (no packet loss)

 ## Issues
 ### Controllers Causing High Latency (#1)
 **Resolved** - No
 **Impacts** - All Devices

-Currently, when I use any controllers listed under setup through USB, bluetooth, or dongle, I start receiving very high display latency making everything unplayable through the game stream.
+Currently, when I use *any* controllers listed under my setup via USB, bluetooth, or dongle, I start receiving very high display latency making everything unplayable through the game stream.
 This impacts all Steam Link devices regardless of OS release, kernel, and Steam Link version (public/beta).

 *More information with screenshots + video coming soon...*